-Rupert, who was a key part of our team at Cannes' sister festival, Eurobest, was commissioned to draw over 100 illustrations for the festival.
+Rupert Smissen, who was a key part of our team at Cannes' sister festival, Eurobest, drew over 100 illustrations in the months before the festival.
 His beautiful portraits and lifelike reportage drawings adorned everything from murals to water bottles.
-Even we were blown away by the impact of his work, when we finally got to see it on site.
+Even we were blown away by the impact of his work, when we finally got to see it in situ.

 If you thought 30-degree heat could stifle our team's scribing-stamina, think again.